A tribute to Antonio Valencia, the winger turned world-class right-back

 Valencia was as functional as a winger could be.
 He was fast, powerful and direct, and even though defenders knew what was coming, that didn’t make him any easier to stop.

-A dislocated and fractured ankle, however, halted Valencia in his tracks during his sophomore season at Old Trafford.
-The winger missed six months of United’s campaign but still returned in time to help the Red Devils win their 19th league title and reach the Champions League final.
+A dislocated and fractured ankle, however, halted Valencia in his tracks during his second season at Old Trafford, forcing him to miss six months of United’s campaign, though he still returned in time to help the Red Devils win their 19th league title and reach the Champions League final.

 • • • •